webkoder/webkoder/README.md

 👍 Interested in Web design, web performance and graphic design

-🐍 Studying Python and subject related to data science
+🐍 Studying Python and subjects related to data science

 ⌨ Hard user of VSCode, Github and Spotify